Home Farm, Track to the Lake

 SOLD

 Later November view from the putting Green, below Sion Hill.
 Done in two quick sessions.
 Each time, soon after I sat down it began to rain, and a windy squall hit on the second sitting although both days had been 'Beautifully Sunny' till I started work there.
 (I think I can control the weather now.
-I just paint .... and it rains).
+I just paint .... and it rains).This was finished as the light faded so I put a bit of yellow glow in some windows as the lights were beginning to come on.

 It's a small commission for a friend who needs it for a present.
 The view had caught my eye in the summer when the light in the mornings reflected in bright patches off some of the distant roofs - very lovely and most 'Evocative of Bath'.
 But I only managed to get there in the afternoons and although there was a short splash of sunlight at the first sitting which cast interesting shadows and spot-lit the chimney tops etc., generally it was a pretty dull light.
 However I quite like this result with an Evening feel.